ym820/foreground_window_forcast/index.md

 # Methodology

 ## Data Collection
-We used Intel's X Library Software Development Kit to develop a system usage data collector on our Windows 10 device.
+We used Intel's X Library Software Development Kit (XLSDK) to develop a system usage data collector on our Windows 10 device.
 Upon signing into the system, the collector automatically launches and begins tracking all foreground applications.
 To ensure its reliability in real-world scenarios, we followed these principles:
 <br>

 1. <strong>Robustness and Resilience</strong>